astropy/regions/docs/getting_started.rst

 Spherical Sky Regions
 ---------------------

-Spherical sky regions are defined using celescial coordinates, and **are** defined as regions on the celestial sphere ("regions-on-celestial-sphere", in contrast to the planar Sky Regions).
+Spherical sky regions are defined using celestial coordinates, and **are** defined as regions on the celestial sphere ("regions-on-celestial-sphere", in contrast to the planar Sky Regions).
 In order to transform between spherical and planar ("region-on-image") regions,